 Okay, so let’s say we don’t want to have to tell people to subscribe to the simple alert from the previous example.
 Instead, we want to just deliver it to their inbox automatically at 7AM every day!
 Let’s build a trigger view for an Advanced Alert to support that.

-First, open the VizAlertsDemo workbook in Tableau Desktop to the “AdvAlert Walkthrough #1 – 1” worksheet:
+First, open the VizAlertsDemo workbook in Tableau Desktop to the “Walkthrough #1 – 1” worksheet: